adalundhe/dcrx-api/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](https://github.com/scorbettUM/dcrx-api/blob/main/CODE_OF_CONDUCT.md)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dcrx-api)](https://pypi.org/project/dcrx-api/)

-Dcrx-api is a RESTful implementation of the dcrx library, allowing you to create Docker images on request!
-Dcrx-api extends dcrx, providing integrations with the Docker API and dcrx that allow images to be built by making REST requests.
+DCRX-API is a RESTful implementation of the dcrx library, allowing you to create Docker images on request!
+DCRX-API extends dcrx, providing integrations with the Docker API and dcrx that allow images to be built by making REST requests.

-Dcrx-api also includes basic JWT authorization and user management (no-RBAC), and is intended to be deployed as an internal-facing service. dcrx also provides OpenAPI documentation to make getting started intuitive, and features integrations with SQLite, Postgres, and MySQL for storing and managing users.
+DCRX-API also includes basic JWT authorization and user management (no-RBAC), and is intended to be deployed as an internal-facing service. dcrx also provides OpenAPI documentation to make getting started intuitive, and features integrations with SQLite, Postgres, and MySQL for storing and managing users.

 # Setup and Installation

-Dcrx-api is available both as a Docker image and as a PyPi package.
+DCRX-API is available both as a Docker image and as a PyPi package.
 For local use, we recommend using PyPi, Python 3.10+, and a virtual environment.
 To install, run:

 ```bash
 python -m venv ~/.dcrx && \